Killarney Reeks Trail / Ring of Kerry Trail Ride

 Why not explore the highlands of Kerry with us, taking in the majestic MacGillycuddy Reeks, Ireland's highest mountain range.
 Our trail ride covers a variety of terrain - country lanes, forests, mountain tracks, bogs and some of the beaches at Waterville and on the magnificent 6.4km (4 miles) stretch of golden sand at Rossbeigh.
 The Iveragh Peninsula stretches south-west from Killarney and has many places of historic and archaeological interest along the world renowned Ring of Kerry.
 The Trail Ride Package includes accommodation in Killarney, Glenbeigh and Waterville, luggage transfer to each accommodation, lunch each day, horse, tack and guide.
 The trail is led at all times by an experienced guide(s) and we take special care of nervous riders.

 Our trail operates from May to October with arrival for the 6 night / 5 day trail on Saturday and departure Friday.
-If you are participating on the 3 night / 2 day trial ride arrival is also on Saturday but departure is then on Tuesday.
+If you are participating on the 3 night / 2 day trail ride arrival is also on Saturday but departure is then on Tuesday.

 On Sunday morning with horses, riders and all luggage ready, the day begins with a short trip to the base of Seefinn Mountain, (about 20 minutes drive) where the first day's ride begins.
 Once we have introduced horses and riders, the group heads off, and up over the Windy Gap, taking in panoramic views and the splendour of Caragh Lake and the valleys beyond.
 Oncce the Windy Gap has been conquered, the ride continues on to Coomasaharn Lake enclosed by Horseshoe mountain, followed by a scenic ride over an Irish Bog.
 The first day finishs for at our stables in Mountain Stage.